UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 Security of factory work

-UK employment law applies but is easy to get-around.
+British employment law applies but is easy to get-around.
 Declining interest in UK-made goods from customers is the main problem with factories closing or working short-time.

 Workers are free to join a union.
 Community is an unusually good one but other unions's standard of help is not reported and the large ones use no-win no-fee lawyers on commission.